SumoClusters/QEDownloader/README.md

 Distance-learning website.
 - It will configure a separate firefox profile to silently print to pdf.
 - It will then open Firefox in an invisible browser.
-- I will then get the page numbers from Amazon, and then finally start
-- to print the pages off 10 at a time.
+- It will then get the page numbers from Amazon, and then finally start to print the pages off 10 at a time.
 - Feel free to do stuff while it does its thing.